An Alliant Visa Platinum credit card could help you take control of your finances.

 Credit Card - 866-444-8529

-If you are traveling, call Alliant at (800) 328-1935 so you will be able to use your credit and debit cards seamlessly.
+If you are traveling, set a Travel Notification online or by calling Alliant at 800-328-1935 so you’ll be able to use your credit and debit cards seamlessly as you travel.

-Change your password and pin numbers online anytime by logging in to online banking.
+Change your password or PIN online anytime by logging in to online banking.

 Take advantage of our security tips and practices to keep yourself as safe as possible

-Get your paychecks and dividends deposited directly to your account without worrying about checks getting lost or stolen in the mail.
+Have your paychecks and dividends deposited directly to your account so you won't have to worry about lost or stolen checks.

 Reduce the chance of mail fraud.
 Sign up for paperless statements by logging in to Online Banking.